Jennie discography

-South Korean singer and rapper Jennie has released one studio album, one single album, and eleven singles (including two as a featured artist).
+South Korean singer and rapper Jennie has released one studio album, one extended play, one single album, and fourteen singles (including two as a featured artist).

 Jennie began her career as a member of girl group Blackpink in August 2016.
 She released her debut solo single "Solo" through YG Entertainment and Interscope Records in November 2018.
 It reached number one on South Korea's Circle Digital Chart, the Billboard K-pop Hot 100, and the US Billboard World Digital Songs chart, marking the first time a lead female K-pop soloist topped the latter.
 The song has been certified platinum in South Korea for 2.5 million downloads and 100 million streams, as well as gold in Japan.
 Its accompanying single album debuted at number two on the Circle Album Chart and was certified platinum for surpassing 250,000 copies sold in South Korea.
 In 2023, Jennie released the single "You & Me", which debuted at number seven on the Billboard Global 200 and number one on the Global Excl.
 US, becoming her first number-one hit on the latter chart.
 It also reached number four on the Circle Digital Chart and number 39 on the UK Singles Chart.
 Her 2023 single "One of the Girls" with the Weeknd and Lily-Rose Depp peaked at number ten on the Billboard Global 200 and became the highest-charting song by a female K-pop soloist on the US Billboard Hot 100 at number 51 as well as the first to be certified platinum in the country.
+She earned her second number-one single on the Circle Digital Chart and Billboard World Digital Songs with her feature on Zico's "Spot!" in 2024.

-Jennie earned her second number-one single on the Circle Digital Chart and Billboard World Digital Songs with her feature on Zico's "Spot!" in 2024.
-She released her debut studio album Ruby in 2025 through her self-founded label Odd Atelier and Columbia Records.
+Jennie released her debut studio album Ruby in 2025 through her self-founded label Odd Atelier and Columbia Records.
 It sold more than one million copies worldwide and debuted in the top ten in more than 19 countries including Australia, France, Germany, the Netherlands, New Zealand, South Korea, the United States, and the United Kingdom, where it became the highest-charting album by a K-pop female soloist.
 The lead single "Mantra" peaked at number three on the Billboard Global 200 and Circle Digital Chart and broke the record for the highest-charting song by a Korean female soloist on the UK Singles Chart at number 37.
-The album's fourth single "Like Jennie" became her third number-one song on the Circle Digital Chart and peaked at number five on the Billboard Global 200, while all five singles entered the US Billboard Hot 100.
+The album's fourth single "Like Jennie" became her third number-one song on the Circle Digital Chart and peaked at number five on the Billboard Global 200, while all five singles entered the Billboard Hot 100.
+In 2026, Jennie achieved her first top-ten hit on the Billboard Hot 100 with her remix of Tame Impala's "Dracula", which additionally peaked at number two on the Billboard Global 200.